ariadnavigo/minitimer/README.md

 # Mini Timer - A timer in your terminal

-Mini Timer is a very simple timer that lives in the terminal of your Linux-based system.
+Mini Timer is a very simple countdown timer that lives in the terminal of your Linux system.
+It supports pausing and resuming the countdown.
+It also provides a named pipe which you can pass commands to to control a running instance of Mini Timer.

 ## Build
 Mini Timer doesn't require any external dependencies.